quangdutran/manning-online-shop/docs/source/index.rst

 Overview
 --------
-This is an e-commerce web application for a small bakery focusing on high-quality bread and pastries with quick delivery to local residents.
+This is an e-commerce web application for a small online shop focusing on selling CDs with quick delivery to customers.
 The reason for building a e-commerce system is the focus on one-click payments.